oluseguncodess/learn-dsa/getting-started.md

 this indicates that the algorithm's execution time grows quadratically with the size of input data.

 ## 0(log n)
-this refers to an algorithm who's runtime grows logarithmically with the size of th input
+this refers to an algorithm who's runtime grows logarithmically with the size of the input